Welcome to Tormek

 Use Oil to Prevent Rust

 Use oil or grease on the edge to prevent rust, especially if storing it for an extended period, such as between seasons.
-By applying a thin coat of oil all over the axehead and then remove the excess with a cloth, you'll also take care of the handle and keep it from drying out and shrinking.
+By applying a thin coat of oil all over the axe head, including parts of the handle near the head, and then removing the excess with a cloth, you'll also take care of the wood and keep it from drying out and shrinking.

 As we said before; a sharp axe is a safe (and efficient) axe.
-Regular sharpening keeps your axe performing at its best.
+Regularly sharpening keeps your axe performing at its best.

 Sharpening a convex edge

-One of the new features of the AX-40 Axe Jig is the ability to sharpen axes with convex edges.
-It is specifically axes used for splitting wood that have a convex edge.The wedge shape easily separates the wood fibers, facilitating the splitting process.
+One of the features of the AX-40 Axe Jig is the ability to sharpen axes with convex edges.
+It is specifically axes used for splitting wood that have a convex edge.The convex shape easily separates the wood fibers, facilitating the splitting process, whereas a carving axe should have a flat-, hollow-, or, flat over hollow grind.

 1. Secure the axe in the jig, ensuring it’s stable and straight.

-4. Finish by deburr on the honing wheel.
-Be sure the wheel rotate away from you, and don’t forget the honing compound.
+5. Finish by deburring and polishing on the honing wheel.
+Make sure that the honing wheel rotates away from you, and don’t forget to use PA-70 Honing Compound if you are using a leather honing wheel.

 Don't Miss the Next Live Episode